Raining00/ElasticSimulator/README.md

   collision detection, no self-collision, and no robust contact resolution, so fast-moving or thin geometry can tunnel through the boundary or exhibit jitter at rest.
-- **Single solver object per example.** The project is now intentionally centered on `ElasticitySolverT`; inter-object contact is not implemented.
+- **Single solver object per example.** The project is intentionally centered on `ElasticitySolverT`; the old world/object management layer was removed, and inter-object contact is not implemented.
+- **Kinematic constraints are simple primitives.** The arm bending demo uses cylinder-shaped kinematic handles.
+They are useful for algorithm experiments, but they are not a general rigging, skeleton, or articulation system.
 - **Implicit solver supports Neo-Hookean only.** Both the dense GPU CG path (`IMPLICIT`) and the sparse cuSPARSE PCG path (`IMPLICIT_SPARSE`) currently assert on `NEOHOOKEAN` energy.
 StVK and Corotated are only wired up through the explicit pipeline.
-- **Linear solver convergence is not adaptive.** The CG / PCG iteration count is capped at the system DoF and uses a fixed tolerance; there is no line search, no Newton outer loop, and no inertia/contact-aware preconditioning beyond simple Jacobi.
+- **Linear solver convergence is not adaptive.** The CG / PCG iteration count is capped at the system DoF and uses a fixed tolerance; there is no full adaptive Newton strategy or contact-aware preconditioning beyond simple Jacobi.
-- **Dense GPU implicit path scales poorly.** It allocates a full `dof × dof` matrix in device memory, so it is only suitable for small meshes.
+- **Dense GPU implicit path scales poorly.** It allocates a full `dof x dof` matrix in device memory, so it is only suitable for small meshes.
 For anything non-trivial, prefer `IMPLICIT_SPARSE`.
 - **CPU paths are minimal.** They exist mainly as reference implementations and are not performance-tuned.
-- **No checkpointing or scene description format.** Scenes are configured directly in C++ inside each `Example/.../main.cpp`.
+- **No checkpointing or scene description format.** New scenes are configured directly by creating and configuring one `ElasticitySolverT` in C++ inside each `Example/.../main.cpp`.

 Contributions and bug reports are welcome.